AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_ClientCredentialClient.md

 ## `Get Header for Client Credential Client`

-Validate that a Client Credential Client exists.
+Validate that a client credential client exists.
             This endpoint is identical to the GET one but it does not return any objects in the body.